 When you are arrested for possession of cocaine, no matter the amount, you face penalties from the court.
 But, what many people do not consider is the cost of the conviction, outside of the amount of money spent on fines and legal fees.
 Some other aspects of your life that can potentially be negatively impacted are listed below:

-- Lost Wages: If you have to miss work for court appearances, jail time, or a longer sentence, you could miss out on those wages.
+- Lost wages: If you have to miss work for court appearances, jail time, or a longer sentence, you could miss out on those wages.
 While that can negatively impact your financial situation, it can also be more long-term if your employer is unwilling to hold your job for you while you serve your sentence.

 - Employment difficulties: Finding a job with a criminal record can add another level of challenges to searching for a career.
 When competing for a job, often, the potential employee with a criminal record will be overlooked if someone with a clean record is also applying.

-- Securing housing: Landlords often run background checks, and in an effort to keep their property safe and sound, they are unlikely to rent to someone that feels risky because of a criminal record.
+- Securing housing: Landlords often run background checks, and in an effort to keep their property safe and sound, they are unlikely to rent to someone who feels risky because of a criminal record.

-- Child custody: When seeking child custody, or even visitation, a cocaine possession conviction can deter the court from granting you access to your child.
+- Child custody: When seeking child custody or even visitation, a cocaine possession conviction can deter the court from granting you access to your child.

 - Lost educational opportunities: Many colleges run background checks on their applicants.
 A criminal record can make you ineligible for a spot in many programs and can make scholarships and student loans more difficult to obtain.